pulkit0555/twitterimagetweet/README.md

+Tired to write an impressive tweet?
+Just run the script to send a tweet with a beautiful quote as image.

-Python script to automatically send an image quote on twitter.
+Python script to automatically tweet an image quote on twitter.